React (The Pussycat Dolls song): Criticism of media coverage

 In March 2020, during an interview with Network Ten's The Project, Scherzinger acknowledged that the costumes for their recent performances and the music video for "React" were provocative but said "but we are women now and like literally as we say, (our bums) were hanging out and it takes courage to be that, you know it is vulnerable wearing as much as that, it takes a lot of courage to do it and we always do everything with confidence with the intent of empowering others and all of our women out there and anyone who feels they relate to us".
 Articles for both News.com.au and Junkee criticized hosts of The Project for focusing on a perceived sexual nature of their dance moves and for making the interview with Scherzinger awkward.
 One of The Project's hosts Waleed Aly asked questions such as whether the girls "fight over who wore the best tube tops and low rise jeans?".

 Jared Richards (from Junkee) said "it's a mess, absolutely dismissive of Scherzinger as a person and The Pussycat Dolls as an act...
 While sex appeal is a big part of The Pussycat Dolls, a group which started as a burlesque performance, there's a right and a wrong way to ask about it."
 During the closing segment of the interview, Scherzinger was cut off as she said "if you watch us, we dance with heart, we dance like warriors, we come from a real place of power..."
 As the music played, Scherzinger could be heard asking if the interview was about to cut to another segment.
 Viewers of the programme also disapproved of the hosts for the misogynistic nature of the interview.
 Music News also reported that hundreds of viewers complained about the segment via Twitter.

 Second break-up

 Following delays to the planned concert tour due to COVID-19 pandemic, subsequent reports emerged of a rift between Scherzinger and the group's founder Robin Antin.
 The media reported that Scherzinger was refusing to tour until contracts were renegotiated whereas Scherzinger claimed financial impropriety by Antin.
 Both parties would go on to sue each other for breach of contract.
-The tour was subsequently cancelled, making "React" the first and only song the group would release since reforming.
+The tour was subsequently cancelled, making "React" the first and only song the group would release since reforming until the group reformed for a second time in 2026.